huggingface/transformers/docs/source/zh/perf_train_tpu_tf.md

 <Tip>

-**🤗Specific Hugging Face Tip🤗:** The methods `Dataset.to_tf_dataset()` and its higher-level wrapper `model.prepare_tf_dataset()` , which you will see throughout our TF code examples, will both fail on a TPU Node.
+**🤗 Specific Hugging Face Tip 🤗:** The methods `Dataset.to_tf_dataset()` and its higher-level wrapper `model.prepare_tf_dataset()` , which you will see throughout our TF code examples, will both fail on a TPU Node.
 The reason for this is that even though they create a `tf.data.Dataset` it is not a “pure” `tf.data` pipeline and uses `tf.numpy_function` or `Dataset.from_generator()` to stream data from the underlying HuggingFace `Dataset`.
 This HuggingFace `Dataset` is backed by data that is on a local disc and which the remote TPU Node will not be able to read.

 </Tip>